-8.2.2 Graduate Skills Course for Full-time Students
+7.2.2 Graduate Skills Course for Full-timeStudents

-To ensure full-time students acquire the skills needed in a timely way they are required to attend the 5 day Graduate Research Skills Course as early as possible in their programme.
+To ensure full-time students acquire the skills needed in a timely way they are expected to attend the 5 day Graduate Research Skills Course as early as possible in their programme.
 This course provides the core essential skills required by research students at the outset of their research degree.
 Where students can demonstrate they have already acquired the requisite skills delivered on the course then exemption may be granted.
 Exemption for the course or parts thereof of may sought if an alternative course is available.
 Where a student does not attend the complete course within the first year of study and the student cannot demonstrate they have satisfactorily developed the skills required then the supervisory team may REFER to undertake remedial work to make good the deficit at the student at the Annual Assessment of Progress Exercise.
-(See also Section 7.)

-8.2.3 Health & Safety Training for Laboratory-based research
+7.2.3 Health & Safety Training for Laboratory-based research